apache/incubator-hugegraph-doc/content/en/docs/guides/custom-plugin.md

 When adding a custom backend, it may be necessary to add new configuration items.
 The implementation process mainly includes:

-- Add a configuration item container class and implement the interface `com.baidu.hugegraph.config.OptionHolder`
+- Add a configuration item container class and implement the interface `org.apache.hugegraph.config.OptionHolder`
 - Provide a singleton method `public static OptionHolder instance()`, and call the method when the object is initialized `OptionHolder.registerOptions()`
 - Add configuration item declaration, single-value configuration item type is `ConfigOption`, multi-value configuration item type is `ConfigListOption`